Achievable logoAchievable logo

 Mean arterial pressure

-Mean arterial pressure (MAP) represents the average blood pressure during the cardiac cycle:
+Mean arterial pressure (MAP) is the average blood pressure across the cardiac cycle:

 MAP=31×systolic blood pressure+32×diastolic blood pressure